Differential GPS

 Here are some of the critical components of a DGPS system:

-1. Reference Stations: A network of ground-based reference stations is installed throughout the area in which the DGPS system will be used.
-These reference stations contain very accurate clocks and they receive signals from the satellites and compare them to their known position.
+1. REFERENCE STATIONS: A network of ground-based reference stations is installed throughout the area.
+The DGPS system leverages this network of stations.
+These reference stations contain very accurate clocks.
+They receive signals from the satellites and compare them to their known position.
 Any discrepancies found are then sent out as corrections to users of the system.
 Reference stations are also known as fixed receivers or known points.

-2. GPS Receiver: A mobile GPS receiver is the primary component of the DGPS system.
+2. GPS RECEIVERS: A mobile GPS receiver is the primary component of the DGPS system.
 First, it receives GPS signals from satellites and decodes them.
-Next, the receiver then calculates the user’s position based on the information received from the satellites, which includes those from the reference station.
+Next, the receiver calculates the user’s position.
+This is based on the information received from the satellites, which includes those from the reference station.
 This is how it obtained an increased accuracy.

 Conclusion

 Differential GPS is a type of navigation system that can provide more accurate data to GPS receivers.
-It not only incorporates GPS satellites for its positioning but also uses ground-based reference stations to provide more precise data to receivers.
+The positioning system uses GPS satellites and ground-based reference stations for accuracy.

 Subscribe to our newsletter: